Curved Page Divider

 In Instant Family, the oldest sibling is a teenager, and she is very cynical of her new adoptive parents.
 The foster teen does everything she can to push them away.

-This movie addresses the fact that adoption can be challenging, but it puts a comedic twist on it.
-Get the tissues ready because the ending is a tear-jerker with a happy adoption ending.
+This movie acknowledges that adoption can be challenging, but it puts a comedic twist on it.
+Get the tissues ready, because the ending is a tear-jerker with a happy adoption.

 2. Martian Child